swaptacular/swpt_trade/README.md

   2. **One or more "worker" servers.**

-  These servers work together to collect all the information that the solver server needs, and to actually perform the transactions proposed by the solver server.
+  These servers work together to collect all the information that the solver server need, and to actually perform the transactions proposed by the solver server.
 Each worker server is responsible for a different [database shard].